haglobah/manzanit0.github.io/_posts/2019-08-23-functional-lessons.md

 In FP sometimes it can be slightly more challenging, or maybe just different, especially when the language doesn't expose the concept of complex typing.
-I found out that by encapsulating data with functions, I was able to make my applications much more robust—give them a consistent API.
+I found out that by encapsulating data with functions, I was able to make my applications much more robust—consumers would have a consistent API with which to interact.
 In Elixir we have structs, which solves that problem for us; but in Clojure, we don't.
 So instead of passing an anonymous map around and accessing its keys, we could do something like:

 ```clojure
 (defn new-job [userid cronexpression service]